ipfs-inactive/website/content/pages/docs/commands.md

 DESCRIPTION

   Removes the pin from the given object allowing it to be garbage collected if needed.
 (By default, recursively.
-Use -r=false for direct pins)
+Use -r=false for direct pins.)
 ```

 ## ipfs ping